mdglankush65/YoutubeSubscribersBackend/README.md

 This will start the server on http://localhost:3000.
 You can test the API endpoints using a tool like Postman or Insomnia.

 ## API Documentation
-After starting the development server, you can access the API documentation at https://youtubesubscribersbackend.onrender.com/ or https://youtube-subscribers-backend-five.vercel.app/.
+After starting the development server, you can access the API documentation at https://youtubesubscribersbackend.onrender.com/

 ## Environment Variables
 This project uses the following environment variables: